 Diamonds showing minor inclusions and seen by a grader under the same level of magnification.

 The I grade options I1 I2 and I3 represent the lower category of stones visible to the naked eye.
-These stones show larger inclusions often impacting on the brilliance and structure.
-Kush do not source these for our clients unless upon client request.
+These stones show larger inclusions often impacting the brilliance and structure.
+Kush does not source these for our clients unless upon client request.